Journal of Cognitive Neuroscience

 The Journal of Cognitive Neuroscience is a monthly peer-reviewed academic journal covering cognitive neuroscience.
 It aims for a cross-discipline approach, covering research in neuroscience, neuropsychology, cognitive psychology, neurobiology, linguistics, computer science, and philosophy.
-The journal is published by the MIT Press and the Cognitive Neuroscience Institute and the editor-in-chief is Bradley R. Postle (University of Wisconsin–Madison).
+The journal is published by the MIT Press and the Cognitive Neuroscience Society and the editor-in-chief is Bradley R. Postle (University of Wisconsin–Madison).

 Abstracting and indexing

 The journal is abstracted and indexed in: